-Copy editing is the process of reviewing and correcting errors in grammar, spelling, punctuation, and syntax.
+We have already answered the question, why is editing important?
+Copy editing is the process of reviewing and correcting errors in descriptive and prescriptive grammar, spelling, punctuation, and syntax.

 It is also concerned with ensuring that the text flows smoothly and is easy to read.
 In addition, copy editors will often check for consistency in style and formatting.
 The goal of copy editing is to produce clean, error-free text that is ready for publication.

 Takeaway: Copy editing is often confused with proofreading, which is the final step in the publication process.